 The word travesseiro literally translates to pillow.

 Casa Piriquita still bakes Queijadas as well as a full array of Portuguese pastries, but locals and tourists queue daily to buy Travesseiros by the bagful.
 Don’t worry – the line moves quickly.
 Plus, it’s worth the wait to eat a hot Travesseiro fresh out of the oven.
+It’s also worth it to pair your Travesseiro with a a glass of freshly squeezed orange juice.

 Shaped like its namesake pillow, a Travesseiro is a puff pastry filled with almond cream and covered in sugar.
 Fans after our initial bites into the flaky, sugary pastry, we didn’t stop biting until our Travesseiros were gone.